toptensoftware/flashy/flashy/README.md

 Flashy performs a number of sanity checks to ensure correct behaviour and help prevent silly mistakes:

-* The script ensures its own version number matches the bootloader version on the device.
+* Flashy ensures its own version number matches the bootloader version on the device.
   You can skip this check with the `--no-version-check` command line option.
 You still get the warning but often the upload will still succeed.

-* The script checks the image you've selected to upload matches the device and target architecture (aarch32 vs 64) you're uploading it to.
+* Flashy checks the image you've selected to upload matches the device and target architecture (aarch32 vs 64) you're uploading it to.
 For example trying to upload an image named `kernel8.hex` to a Raspberry Pi 4 (which expects `kernel8-rpi4`) will display an error and abort.
 You can skip this check with the `--no-kernel-check` option, or by renaming the kernel image file to not contain the string `kernel`.